Project Development and Management

 The Past Supporting the Future

 承前啓後 – The Past Supporting the Future, is a mural that was inspired by the Chinatown and AAPI communities throughout Philadelphia: their migration stories, the uniqueness of the neighborhood, and their visions for the future of Chinatown.
 The ten-story mural found on the side of the Crane Building in Chinatown, is filled with cultural symbolism for both the Chinese and widespread AAPI communities across Philadelphia.
-Read more about the project in our blog post
+Read more about the project in our blog post or at Mural Arts’ website.

 Common Waters

 Lady Bird Lake is often referred to as the heart of the City of Austin, Texas, providing thousands of residents and tourists alike with a variety of opportunities to get involved with activities on the lake and with the surrounding nature and trails.
 Common Waters, a collaborative art installation, highlights the beauty and importance of Lady Bird Lake through the incorporation of art, activism, community and environment into the installation.
 Common Waters will serve as a demonstration project that will be used to inform the Trail Conservancy’s Art & Culture Plan, which Bressi is leading the process for developing.
-The plan will be completed in Spring 2023.
+The plan was adopted in Spring 2023.

 Under the Viaduct